GlobalFishingWatch/globalfishingwatch.github.io/architecture.md

 ## Vessel identification

 We try to match the MMSI (station identity in AIS) with vessel identities in fishing registries.
-When that fails, we crowd source vessel and gear type information based on online sources as well as ship tracks.
+When that fails, we manually classify vessel and gear type information based on online sources as well as ship tracks.
 This information is used to train a neural net model to predict vessel and gear type from movement patterns.
 We maintain lists